astroidmail/astroid/README.md

 ## acknowledgements

-  The main inspiration for gulp is the [sup] mail user agent. [sup] provided inspiration for [notmuch] which clearly separates the mail index from the user interface. gulp is a therefore a graphical front-end for [notmuch].
+  The main inspiration for astroid is the [sup] mail user agent. [sup] provided inspiration for [notmuch] which clearly separates the mail index from the user interface. astroid is a therefore a graphical front-end for [notmuch].
   Additional inspiration for the user interface has been gathered from the [Geary] mail suite.